Python3pkg/Music-Scraper/README.rst

     python setup.py develop

-If Scrapy installation creates some problem refer this [link](http://doc.scrapy.org/en/latest/intro/install.html).
+If Scrapy installation creates some problem refer this `link <http://doc.scrapy.org/en/latest/intro/install.html>`_.

 How to Use
 ----------